cyfrost/url-expander/README.md

 4. Start the bot server on your VPS/any machine like this `./tg-bot`
 5. Open Telegram and test if the server is responding to your messages as expected.

+## Docker

+The `Dockerfile` contains instructions for this program to be run as an alpine container (statically compiled binary from Go).
+The net image size is 13 MiB.

+Use the `./run-dockerized.sh` command to build the program, create, and run the docker container automatically.

 ## Credits

 1. URL expansion code used from https://github.com/eldadru/url-expander (thanks @eldadru)
 2. http server code used from https://github.com/ishanjain28/url-shortner (thanks @ishanjain28)

 ## License